-- About 10-15 minutes before the final prove is done, preheat the oven to 425 F. Place an old metal casserole dish on a lower shelf to preheat.
+- About 10-15 minutes before the final prove is done, preheat the oven to 450 F. Place an old metal casserole dish on a lower shelf to preheat.

-- Pour about 2 cups of water into the preheated metal dish and quickly shut the door.
-The water turns into steam, which creates a hearty crust on the loaf.
+- Put the loaf on the middle shelf of the oven.
+Pour about 2 cups of water into the preheated metal dish and quickly shut the door.
+The water turns into steam, which creates a crunchy crust on the loaf.

 - Bake the loaf at 450 F for 20 minutes.
 Remove the steam pan and bake for 18-20 minutes longer.
 Cover the top of the loaf with aluminum foil if it’s getting dark.
 The bread is done cooking when it has an internal temperature of 190-200 F.

 - Immediately brush the loaf with butter and let it cool on a wire rack until it’s fully cooled, at least 1 hour.

 - Category: Bread